wp-plugins/category-posts-in-custom-menu/readme.txt

 You can use this to have menu item links skip to a certain paragraph if you're using anchors in your HTML.
 </li>
 </ul>

+You can freely use HTML in the menu items.

 == Screenshots ==